hellonico/niclojure/texten/01_Start.md

 ### Clojure References and links when you get lost

 There are tutorials to learn the basic baby steps of Clojure around the web.
 This book do not want to reinvent the wheel so if you need you should have a look at some of them.

-One of the most up-to-date could be
+One of the most up-to-date could be:

 [http://learn-clojure.com/clojure_tutorials.html](http://learn-clojure.com/clojure_tutorials.html)

 I will not go too much into the first steps details, since this is not the aim of this book.
 There is a completely new online book written by [John](http://www.unexpected-vortices.com/clojure/brief-beginners-guide/index.html) that should get all the attention it deserves.

 You could also do a few [clojure koans](https://github.com/functional-koans/clojure-koans) to make sure the basic are solid and fun for you.

-I have added a few trips and ticks in the 00_zero.clj file (in the samples), so feel free to go along and try it by yourself, once you have read the next section about how to get started with clojure.

 Last one, if you get lost on your journey, be sure to refer to the [cheatsheet](http://clojuredocs.org/quickref/Clojure%20Core).